izmailovpavel/bnn_covariate_shift/README.md

 ## File Structure

-The implementations of HMC and other methods forked from [BNN HMC repo](https://github.com/google-research/google-research/tree/master/bnn_hmc) are in the [bnn_hmc folder](https://github.com/izmailovpavel/bnn_covariate_shift/tree/main/bnn_hmc).
+The implementations of HMC and other methods forked from the [BNN HMC repo](https://github.com/google-research/google-research/tree/master/bnn_hmc) are in the [bnn_hmc folder](https://github.com/izmailovpavel/bnn_covariate_shift/tree/main/bnn_hmc).
-The main training scripts are [run_hmc.py](https://github.com/izmailovpavel/bnn_covariate_shift/blob/main/run_hmc.py) for HMC and [run_sgd.py](https://github.com/izmailovpavel/bnn_covariate_shift/blob/main/run_sgd.py) respectively.
+The main training scripts are [run_hmc.py](https://github.com/izmailovpavel/bnn_covariate_shift/blob/main/run_hmc.py) for HMC and [run_sgd.py](https://github.com/izmailovpavel/bnn_covariate_shift/blob/main/run_sgd.py) for SGD respectively.
-In the [notebooks foolder](https://github.com/izmailovpavel/bnn_covariate_shift/tree/main/notebooks) we show examples of how to extract the covariance matrices for _EmpCov_ priors, and evaluate the results under various corruptions.
+In the [notebooks folder](https://github.com/izmailovpavel/bnn_covariate_shift/tree/main/notebooks) we show examples of how to extract the covariance matrices for _EmpCov_ priors, and evaluate the results under various corruptions.

 ```
 .